 Leaving everything behind is something many people dream about, but few people do.
 Recently I did something many people would think is crazy.
 I packed up all of my belongings and moved across the country with nothing more than what I could fit in my car.

-And let me tell you, it was terrifying!
-But it also set me free like no other move I’ve ever made in my entire life.
+It was terrifying!
+But it also set me free like never before in my entire life.

 Just 2 1/2 years ago I quit my job as a practicing psychologist to pursue work as a writer and as a personal coach.
 I found my passion and purpose in life and decided to hell with my 8 years of graduate school.
 I was going to follow my dreams.
 So I quit and I’ve never looked back.

 A year after that I left my ex-fiance, the home we owned, and the town I had lived in for nearly a decade.
 It had been suffocating me.
 My life felt like a sweater that had shrunk down 2 sizes two small for me.
 So I left it behind.
 And I’ve never regretted it.

 So a year and a half after leaving my life behind I decided to do it again.
-A slew of circumstances lead me to leave Austin Texas.
-The most prevalent of which was that my dad’s Alzheimer’s disease.
-He was getting worse much faster than I anticipated and I wanted to spend some quality time with him before he didn’t remember who I was.
+A slew of circumstances led me to leave Austin Texas.
+The most prevalent of which was my dad’s Alzheimer’s disease.
+He was getting worse much faster than I anticipated and I wanted to spend some quality time with him before his condition deteriorated.

-So I took the plunge and I left my life behind me, yet again.
+So I took the plunge and I left everything behind, yet again.

 I sorted through all of my belongings and got rid of 90% of what I owned.
 I sold every single stick of furniture I owned on craigslist.
 The pile of things to give away grew exponentially taller and wider as I sorted through my stuff.
 I donated almost a full truckload of stuff to the Salvation Army.

-- I used to cherish my books.
-But I realized that my bookshelf was nothing more than an attempt to show people how “intelligent” I was.
-They went into the pile.
+- My books.
+I realized that my bookshelf was nothing more than an attempt to show people how “intelligent” I was.